lrahbek/cds-lang-assignments/assignment-2/README.md

 |LRC_GS|1.0|l1|saga|0.00001|0.88|0.88|0.88|0.88|
 |LRC_%GS|1.0|l2|lbfgs|0.0001|0.89|0.89|0.89|0.89|

-The performance of the best performin model in the gridsearch for the ```MLPClassifier```, were even closer to the base-model performance, at 0.89.
+The performance of the best performing model in the gridsearch for the ```MLPClassifier```, were even closer to the base-model performance, at 0.89.
 As stated, the cross-validation affects the results, as each parameter-combination was fitted five times, this can be seen clearly in the loss and validation accuracy plots for the [base model](https://github.com/lrahbek/cds-lang-assignments/blob/main/assignment-2/out/MLP_accuracy_%25GS_plot.png) and the [cross-validated model](https://github.com/lrahbek/cds-lang-assignments/blob/main/assignment-2/out/MLP_accuracy_GS_plot.png).
 Implementing gridsearch did not help argue that the CNN should be used in the first place, the ```LogisiticRegression``` classifier remains the best option for this data.
 \

 ***MLP Classifier: Parameter Values and Evaluation Metrics***